Gims: 2015–2016: Mon cœur avait raison

 In parallel with the announcement of his Warano Tour, Gims published videos via social networks with extracts of songs that turned out to be those of his future album.
 In addition, he announced the release on 20 February 2016 of the seventh video of This is not a clip with Fuck Ramses which could not take place.
 Although announced for the month of March, the release of the album's first single, "Est-ce que tu m'aimes?" took place on 28 April on Skyrock.
 He also used the occasion to announce that the album will be divided into two parts: the Blue Pill, which was made up of urban pop songs, and the Red Pill, which is oriented towards rap.
 This concept was inspired by the movie The Matrix.
 "Est-ce que tu m'aimes?" was part of the Blue Pill; the first single from The Red Pill, "Melynda Gates," was released later.

-Then, Gims unveiled the second extract of the Blue Pill called "Laissez passer", the music video of which brings together his family, his father and his brothers.
-At the end of July, Gims continues with "Longue vie" (Red Pill) with Lefa which marks his return to the music scene, the music video reunited all the members of Sexion d'Assaut.
+Then, Gims unveiled the second extract of the Blue Pill called "Laissez passer", the music video of which united his family, his father and his brothers.
+At the end of July, Gims continued with "Longue vie" (Red Pill) with Lefa which marked his return to the music scene, and the music video included all the members of Sexion d'Assaut.
 The tracklist and the release date of the album were announced by Gims on social media: the album will be released on 28 August.
 At the end of August, a new single: "Brisé", is available.
 Subsequently, he released 4 other singles from his double album ("Tu vas me manquer", "Je te pardonne", "ABCD" as well as "Sapés comme jamais").
 Then he announced the reissue of his album which will be released on 26 August 2016.
 Mon cœur avait raison runs out to 700,000 copies.

 On 23 April 2016, Gims gave a concert before the football match between Paris Saint-Germain F.C. and Lille OSC for the 2016 Coupe de la Ligue final.
 He performed excerpts from three of his hits "Est-ce que tu m'aimes?", "Bella" and "Sapés comme jamais".
 Unfortunately, applause was overtaken by booing and hissing by the spectators upon his arrival on the pitch.
 When the rapper shouted to the audience "Shall we continue?", the spectators shouted "No!"
 Interviewed about the incident later on, Gims revealed that he did not hear the whistles when he sang but that this negative response did not shock him.
 He pointed out that many of the football fans were already drunk, and some of them were for Lille, while Gims is Parisian.
 He even has a lyric in "Sapés comme jamais" about how "Paris is magic."
 The rapper acknowledged that there are a lot of people who do not like his music but said he would still do it all again, for his fans.